UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Betting Trends

-- A total of 21 Bulldogs games this season have gone over the point total.
+- Bulldogs games have gone over the point total 21 out of 35 times this season.

 UConn Futures Odds